LOHAS Park: Environmental features

 LOHAS Park, itself on land reclaimed from the sea, is surrounded by land reclaimed as landfill.
 The large piece of greenery immediately to the north of LOHAS Park is the recovered land from the old Tseung Kwan O Stage I landfill which closed in 1995.
 The large mountain slope on the eastern side of LOHAS Park is the old Tseung Kwan O Stage II/III landfill which closed in 1994.
 According to an MTR spokesman, the landfill can no longer be smelled since the collection of domestic waste was halted in 2014.

-SENT - The above landfills should not be confused with the operating South East New Territories (SENT) Landfill which is about 1 km southeast of LOHAS Park.
+These landfills should not be confused with the operating South East New Territories (SENT) Landfill which is about 1 km southeast of LOHAS Park.
 The SENT is commonly called the Tseung Kwan O landfill in the media.
 The SENT was expected to become full in the financial year 2014/2015, if the decision to extend its coverage area was not granted.